 Keep the conversation going

 Often, PR teams focus on making news – but don’t forget to respond to it.
 Letters to publications or comments on blogs are a great way to let people know you are right at the heart of industry issues.
-A well written, succinct, interesting and prompt response will always have an excellent chance of being published.
+A well-crafted, succinct, interesting and prompt response will always have an excellent chance of being published.
 Responding quickly to online articles allows you to steer the debate, exposing your business to anyone who reads the article in future.

 I have been thoroughly impressed by the quality of service and value for money we have received from TopLine Comms.
 They keep abreast of current events, and are proactive about finding opportunities where we can comment.
 Thanks to TopLine, we have built up a name for ourselves with potential clients, which has helped our company to grow quickly.
 I would highly recommend them.Nick Maughan